eltonching88/ECE2112-PA1/README.md

 ## **Alphabet Soup Problem**
+* Create a function that takes a string and returns a string with its letters in alphabetical order.
+*
 Step 1.
-I defined the function 'alphabet_soup' to convert all characters in the list 'letters' to lowercase and sort the characters
+I defined the function `alphabet_soup` to convert all characters in the list `letters` to lowercase and sort the characters
 ``` python
 def alphabet_soup(word):
     # Convert to lowercase and sort the list